varunaditya27/varunaditya27/README.md

 ---

 ## 🚀 Currently Building
-- 🧠 A personalized AI assistant for JEE/NEET prep
 - 📚 A research paper guidance tool (with IEEE paper comparison + plagiarism detection)
 - 📅 TaskTrack – A MERN app for seamless student task management
 - 📱 A client project with a German company (mobile app dev)